ethereum/go-ethereum/docs/_getting-started/index.md

 ```

-It is also advised to check the account balances using Geth.
+It is also advised to check the account balances using Geth by repeating the instructions from earlier.
 At this point in the tutorial, the two accounts in the Clef keystore should have balances just below 0.9 ether (because 0.1 ether has been transferred out and some small amount paid in transaction gas) and 0.1 ether.

 ### Checking the transaction hash